bmehder/bedazzle/articles/03-bedazzlejs-factory-comparison.md.md

 ---

-## The BedazzleJS Approach: Composable, Functional Decorators
+## The BedazzleJS Approach

+Let’s take a look at how BedazzleJS approaches these problems differently.

 With BedazzleJS, you **compose behaviors one step at a time** using small decorator functions.